-As a result, about 4,000 of these scientists and engineers were assigned to a newly created Bell Telephone Laboratories, Inc. in 1925, and were to be fully dedicated to such research.
+As a result, about 3,500 of these scientists and engineers were assigned to a newly created Bell Telephone Laboratories, Inc. in 1925, with about 500 of dedicated to basic research.
 In 1934, AT&T’s Development and Research Department, which had been devoted to bridging the gap between laboratory research and the operations of communication systems, was integrated into Bell Laboratories.
 Growth continued as engineers from development departments were also folded into Bell Laboratories.

 Adapting to Changing Market Dynamics

-In 1996 AT&T spun off most of Bell Laboratories and its equipment-manufacturing business into Lucent Technologies, Inc. (AT&T retained a smaller number of researchers to form AT&T Laboratories.)
+In 1996, AT&T spun off most of Bell Laboratories and its equipment manufacturing business into Lucent Technologies, Inc. (AT&T retained a smaller number of researchers to form AT&T Laboratories.)
 As part of this transition, most development departments were integrated into the business divisions of Lucent Technologies in order to more effectively manage the business in what was now a competitive market.
 The research functions remained within Bell Laboratories.
-In 2007, a year after the merger of Lucent Technologies and Alcatel (forming Alcatel-Lucent) Alcatel’s Research and Innovations organization and Bell Laboratories were combined into a single organization.
+In 2007, a year after the merger of Lucent Technologies and Alcatel (forming Alcatel-Lucent), Bell Laboratories and the former Research and Innovations division of Alcatel were combined into a single organization.

-The continuous and remarkable record of accomplishments by Bell Laboratories across so many different domains is among the reasons why it is often regarded as the canonical industrial research organization.
-Today, Bell Laboratories, or as it is more commonly known, Bell Labs, exists as an organization within Alcatel-Lucent and is no longer a separate legal entity.
-However the culture and research model that took shape during its formative years, and which have frequently been adopted by other institutions, continue to remain at the very core of Bell Labs to this day.
+The continuous and remarkable record of accomplishments by Bell Laboratories across so many different domains is among the reasons why it is regarded as the canonical industrial research organization.
+Today, following the acquisition of Alcatel Lucent, Bell Labs is an integral part of Nokia and continues setting the global standard in research and innovation.
+And the culture and research model that took shape during its formative years – which has been frequently adopted by other institutions – remains at the very core of Nokia Bell Labs to this day.